-Control of Congress up for grabs Tuesday
+First polls close in battle for Congress

 Though Tuesday night's contests are likely to make clear which party will control the Senate, there could be some loose ends to clean up.

 Georgia requires its victor to reach 50%.
-If neither Republican Sen. Johnny Isakson nor Democratic challenger Jim Barksdale reach that mark -- which is possible, with a Libertarian in the race -- the two would advance to a January run-off, though Isakson would be favored in the GOP-leaning state.
+If neither Republican Sen. Johnny Isakson nor Democratic challenger Jim Barksdale reach that mark -- which is possible, with a Libertarian in the race -- the two would advance to a January runoff, though Isakson would be favored in the GOP-leaning state.

-In Louisiana, a "jungle primary" system means there will be a run-off in December for the top two finishers.
-However, whichever Republican is the highest-performing finisher Tuesday is all but certain to win that run-off.
+In Louisiana, a "jungle primary" system means there will be a runoff in December for the top two finishers.
+However, whichever Republican is the highest-performing finisher Tuesday is all but certain to win that runoff.

 If Clinton and running mate Tim Kaine win, his Virginia Senate seat would open up.
 Democratic Gov. Terry McAuliffe would appoint a temporary replacement -- and a permanent replacement would be selected in a 2017 special election.